CSXL/accord/README.md

 If you have any requests or recommendations: open a pull request, an issue, or email [info@csxlabs.org](mailto:info@csxlabs.org).
 ## Technologies

-Technologies are still being planned.
-If you have any requests or recommendations, open a pull request or an issue.
+The technologies for this project aren't completley decidced yet and therefore this list is incomplete.
 | Technology | Type | Description |
 :- | :- | :-
 | [Python](https://www.python.org/) | Language | Python is an interpreted, object-oriented, high-level programming language with dynamic semantics

 ## Supported Integrations

 These are the integrations that CSXL will be using internally, and will be in-turn supported out-of-the box.
-If you have any requests or recommendations for other integrations, open a pull request or an issue.
+This list is incomplete.
 | Integration | Type | Description |
 :- | :- | :-
 | [Discord](https://www.discord.com/) | Instant messaging and VoIP | Discord is a VoIP, instant messaging and digital distribution platform.
 Users communicate with voice calls, video calls, text messaging, media and files in private chats or as part of communities called "servers".